rohitchaudhary-mnnit/HIE/README.md

 The HIE-BackEnd exposes the RESTAPI at localhost:8080/api/serviceproviders providing the essential services.

-The HIE-FrontEnd consumes this API for the User Interface.
+The HIE-FrontEnd is a react application which consumes the API and produces the data in UI.